cameronj86/dns-blocklists/submit_pullrequest_here/repository_README.txt

 > Some META trackers are blocked in Ultimate.
 This restricts the use of Facebook and Facebook Messenger apps.
 Furthermore, the Whatsapp graph trackers are blocked, which leads to restrictions when creating avatars, using the in-app helpcenter and using video effects.
 Otherwise, blocking has no effect on Whatsapp functionalities.
 To use META apps with Ultimate, unblock the following domains if necessary: [META Tracker](share/facebook.txt)
 >
 > **Windows/XBox:**
-> Some Microsoft trackers are blocked in Ultimate, which lead to restrictions, e.g. Windows Spotlight, XBox Live Achievements, Windows Activity History and others.
+> Some Microsoft trackers are blocked in Ultimate, which lead to restrictions, e.g. Windows Spotlight, XBox Live Achievements Activity History and others.
 For details and which domains must be unblocked for which function, see: [Microsoft Tracker](share/microsoft.txt).
 >
 >**Miscellaneous:**
 > Details on other known issues can be found [here](share/ultimate-known-issues.txt).